-Levada do Cadeirão Verde
+Hike the Levada do Cadeirão Verde

 If you want to experience what hiking means in Madeira, then you must hike on the Levada do Cadeirão Verde.
 I hiked through small and dark tunnels, walked on the (super narrow) levadas, photographed mountains covered in lush vegetation and at the end, got rewarded with the views of a fantastic waterfall stretching high up for 100m.

-There are two reasons why I wanted to visit Porto Moniz: First because I really wanted to drive through the small roads going up the mountain, all dotted with alliums and eucalyptus forests.
+There are two reasons why I wanted to visit Porto Moniz: First, because I really wanted to drive through the small roads going up the mountain, all dotted with alliums and eucalyptus forests.
 Second, because I wanted to see the famed natural swimming pools of Porto Moniz.
 They didn’t disappoint.
 For a small entrance fee of 2 euros, I could go and swim in beautiful natural pools filled with fresh ocean water.
 For adventure lovers, this place looks very exciting.

-Funchal Botanic Garden
+Relax in the Funchal Botanic Garden

 When I travel to a new destination, I always check out the nearby botanic garden.
 I love nature, flowers and plants and what’s better than strolling through a botanic garden in an idle afternoon?
 Funchal has one of the most beautiful gardens in the world, with a lot of Oriental influence and designs.
-Towards the end of the garden, I could enjoy wonderful views over the capital's rooftops.
+Towards the end of the garden, I could enjoy wonderful views of the capital's rooftops.
 Throughout the garden, there are plenty of benches where I could relax and read my favourite book.
 If I could offer one advice, know that this botanic garden is fairly up the hill, hence you might want to have a jumper with you in case it gets a bit cold, especially because a lot of the garden is in the shade, due to the sheer amount of gorgeous and majestic trees.